How to make your website compliant with HIPAA

 Health Insurance Portability and Accountability Act (aka HIPAA) is a law in the US that makes sure that health information is kept safe and private.
 If your site collects health information, you must follow HIPAA rules to avoid legal issues.
 To be sure that your site is HIPAA compliant while you use Piwik PRO, you need to do a few things:

 1. Use the Enterprise plan in Piwik PRO.
-Our free Core plan doesn’t comply with HIPAA.
+The free Core plan doesn’t comply with HIPAA, but you can test HIPAA-compliant analytics covered by a Business Associate Agreement (BAA) on your Core account for free for 6 months.

-2. Sign a Business Associate Agreement (BAA) with us: This agreement ensures that we understand our responsibilities in safeguarding protected health information (PHI).
+2. Sign a Business Associate Agreement (BAA) with us: This agreement makes sure that we understand our responsibilities in safeguarding protected health information (PHI).

-3. Make sure that any PHI collected on your site is visible only to authorized personnel.
-It’s important to educate them on the significance of maintaining the confidentiality of PHI and the potential consequences of violating HIPAA regulations.
+3. Make sure that any PHI collected on your site is only visible to authorized personnel.
+Inform your staff why keeping PHI confidential is crucial and what can happen if they break HIPAA rules.

 4. (Optional) Consider collecting less data to minimize the risk of PHI exposure.
 For example: